top of page

 What does the organic logo mean?

 More organic agriculture will reduce OUR and our ENVIRONMENT's exposure to synthetically created chemical pesticides and fertilizers.
-On a large scale why is this a problem- increased toxic load in humans, polluted water sources, disrupted ecosystems, death to pollinators- to name a few- but that's for another blog post!
+This should be a goal.
+To decrease the toxic load in humans, polluted water sources, disrupted ecosystems, reduce death to pollinators, create more eco-diversity..

 When something sports the Canadian Organic label shown above it means: